 Disney Channel and Nickelodeon revealed their biggest stars (Britney Spears, Justin Timberlake, Ariana Grande…).
 What if Netflix was a hotbed of talent?
 Imagine the possibilities and the exposure anyone could get from this platform.
-The most unknown of actors can turn into a trending celebrity in a matter of days.
+Gifted new artists can turn into trending celebrities in a matter of days.
 This time, it’s Rock’n’roll’s time to shine!
 So if you haven’t watched it yet, I hope I convinced you, headbangers, to Netflix and chill.

 Tell your friends,